MohamedBsh/MohamedBsh/README.md

 As a self-learner and open source enthusiast, I constantly seek to sharpen my knowledge and gain new skills.

+Looking for opportunities where I can bring ideas into solutions, work on challenging projects, learn and collaborate with other talented people.

 # Tools and Technologies

 ### Learning

+-

 ### Desktop apps